penguinGuy47/asianBistro/README.md

 Customization:
 To customize the website, modify the HTML, CSS, and JavaScript files as needed.
 For example, you can update the contact information, address, and images to match your own restaurant.

-Contributing:
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-License:
-This project is licensed under the MIT License.
-See LICENSE for more information.